- Enterprise (Events)

 Reactions will be removed from the Audience Web App, and all Reactions data for that session will be permanently deleted from Insights.

-Reactions for built-in video integrations is available on Captivate and Enterprise Pigeonholes.
+Reactions for built-in video integrations is available on Captivate and Enterprise (Events) Pigeonholes.

 How to enable Reactions for external video integrations?